 Film, Musicals, drama, live music, community talent, and more!
 The sky is the limit for The Lincoln!

 The Lincoln Theater is now a member of the League of Historic American Theatres.
 As a member, The Lincoln has access to forums and guidance which help when restoring an historic theater.
 If you go to their website, you can see the "Historic Theatre Rescue, Restoration, Rehabilitation and Adaptive Reuse Manual".

 The plan is to bring the old building back to life and guide The Lincoln as it begins its new journey, to move with the times, and make the transition into a versatile, intimate venue for film, live music, theatrical performances and inspiring programs which will entertain, inspire, enrich and educate the local and extended community, while preserving The Lincoln as a key historic landmark for generations to come.

-The theater is currently a raw canvas, ready for the next stage.
-Funding is needed to upgrade and remodel the interior.
+The theater is a raw canvas, ready for the next stage.
+More funding is needed to upgrade and remodel the interior.

 The theater temporarily re-opened as "Lincoln in the Rough" and hosted its first theatrical performance, "Snow White and the Five Housemates"

 This was a collaborative effort put forth by many folks in the Port Angeles community.
 It was a sell-out!
 This gave a glimpse of the future possibilities...

 Restaurants were hopping and Port Angeles was buzzing!

 The process of renovations began.
 Over the course of two years, the roof was repaired, the old three screen interior was removed, the original seating was taken out and stored.